 We consider that the operational and organizational model is a competitive advantage available to management, given the numerous challenges that an organization can face:

 - Change in strategy, which can be caused by changes in value proposition, customer changes and sales or segmentation and product strategies, new regulatory and capital requirements, global expansion and growth in emerging markets, or even management and acquisition or merger processes.

 - Change in your performance, which can be an indicator of lack of coordination and/or organizational integration, lack of accountability, slow decision making and responsiveness, destructive internal conflict, implementation of new systems/ processes, or changes in technological strategy.

-- Need to reduce costs, from waste and inefficient allocation of resources, or through downsizing, rightsizing, streamlining and outsourcing.
+- Need to reduce costs, arising from waste and inefficient allocation of resources, or through downsizing, rightsizing, streamlining and outsourcing.